anasinnyk/terraform-provider-onepassword/docs/resources/vault.md

 # onepassword_vault

-This resource create/load vault in your 1password account.
+This resource can create vaults in your 1password account.

 ## Example Usage